Skip to content

 aircon-care-pro-cleaning-kit

 If you're the type who likes to get everything sorted in one go (and who doesn't?), consider putting together a complete coil cleaner maintenance kit.
-Here's what a comprehensive kit should include:
+Here is what a comprehensive, ready-to-go kit should include:

 1. Indoor coil cleaner (HydroCell Tradie)